Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Data and Methods

 \subsection{Dynamical Parameters}

-The orbital parameters for the stars in our combined sample are determined using their 6D astrometric parameters (positions, RVs, proper motions, and distance estimates from \citealt{Huang2022, Huang2023}), and their corresponding errors, as inputs to the Action-based GAlaxy Modelling Architecture\footnote{\url{http://github.com/GalacticDynamics-Oxford/Agama}} (\texttt{AGAMA}) package \citep{Vasiliev2019}, adopting the Solar positions and peculiar motions described in \citet{Shank2022b}\footnote{We adopt a Solar position of ($-8.249$, 0, 0) kpc (\citealt{GRAVITYCollaboration2020}) and Solar peculiar motion ($U$, $V$ $W$), about the Local Standard of Rest (LSR), as (11.1,12.24,7.25) km $\text{s}^{-1}$ (\citealt{Schonrich2010}), where $V_\text{LSR} = 238.5 \, \text{km} \, \text{s}^{-1}$, defined as $V_{\text{LSR}} = V_{\odot} - V$ and $V_{\odot} = 250.70$ $\, \text{km} \, \text{s}^{-1}$, determined from \citet{Reid2020} based on our choice of Solar position and using the proper motion of the center of the Galaxy (Srg A*) of $-6.411 \, \text{mas} \, \text{yr}^{-1}$.}, and the gravitational potential \texttt{MW2017} \citep{McMillan2017}.
+Orbital parameters for the stars in our combined sample are determined using their 6D astrometric parameters (positions, RVs, proper motions, and distance estimates from \citealt{Huang2022, Huang2023}), as well as their corresponding errors, as inputs to the Action-based GAlaxy Modelling Architecture\footnote{\url{http://github.com/GalacticDynamics-Oxford/Agama}} (\texttt{AGAMA}) package \citep{Vasiliev2019}, adopting the solar positions and peculiar motions described in \citet{Shank2022b}\footnote{We adopt a solar position of ($-8.249$, 0, 0) kpc (\citealt{GRAVITYCollaboration2020}) and solar peculiar motion ($U$, $V$ $W$), about the Local Standard of Rest (LSR) of (11.1,12.24,7.25) km $\text{s}^{-1}$ (\citealt{Schonrich2010}), where $V_\text{LSR} = 238.5 \, \text{km} \, \text{s}^{-1}$, defined as $V_{\text{LSR}} = V_{\odot} - V$ and $V_{\odot} = 250.70$ $\, \text{km} \, \text{s}^{-1}$, determined from \citet{Reid2020} based on our choice of solar position and using the proper motion of the center of the Galaxy (Srg A*) of $-6.411 \, \text{mas} \, \text{yr}^{-1}$.}, and the gravitational potential \texttt{MW2017} \citep{McMillan2017}.